 Emile Zatopek – Greatest long distance runner.
 Winning three gold medals at the 1954 Olympics.
 Principled supporter of Czech democracy, being sent to work in mines for his opposition to the Communist government.

 St Therese Lisieux – A Carmelite nun, who died aged 24, unknown to the world.
 Yet, after her death her simple writings had a profound effect becoming one of the best selling spiritual writings.
 Her approach was a deceptively simple approach of doing the smallest acts with love.

-J R R Tolkien – Oxford professor and writer of The Hobbit, Lord of the Rings.
+J R R Tolkien – Oxford professor and writer of The Hobbit and Lord of the Rings.

 Audrey Hepburn – Actress later involved in working for UNESCO

 Betty Williams – Awarded Nobel Peace prize for her peace work in Northern Ireland.

 Bob Geldof – Musician and charity campaigner.
 Launched ‘Band Aid’ in 1984 to help African famine.

 Eva Peron - Argentinian ‘First Lady’ Founded influential charity and helped create more equal society.